 This is where IT steps in.
-HR will require continual contact and cooperation from IT in order for their goals to come reality.
+HR will require continual contact and cooperation from IT in order for their goals to come to reality.
 IT is the sole institution that can detect particular digital grievances that might contribute to increased workplace stress and burnout as in-person work situations become less common.

 Digital Employee Experience is a key part of Employee Experience in today's hybrid and remote workforce.
-Today's employees cannot function without the usage of digital gadgets, so what would HR be left with if it solely concentrated on non-digital aspects?
+Today's employees cannot function without the usage of digital devices, so what would HR be left with if it solely concentrated on non-digital aspects?

 Instead, HR and IT must collaborate more effectively.
-According to the same Nexthink study, 68 per cent of respondents said their IT and HR departments collaborate, yet 21 per cent said they don't like it.
+According to the same Nexthink study, 68 percent of respondents said their IT and HR departments collaborate, yet 21 percent said they don't like it.

 It's not simply about IT supporting HR by giving new hires the latest equipment or introducing new applications.
 The necessary transition entails each partner setting common goals, allocating resources, and discovering the appropriate work data that benefits both parties.

 Two-way employee communication is one way we've seen HR and IT teams work.
 While just 7% of survey respondents have a response rate of 75% or higher, that is the average our customers see when they use Nexthink.
 Nexthink equips HR and IT organisations with relevant insights to improve the Digital Employee Experience.